Nicholas-Ho/Jane-Street-Prediction-Kaggle/README.md

 This LSTM approach was also much more resource-intensive than simpler approaches, due to the windowing of the data increasing the size of the data processed by a factor of the lookback value and the complexity of an LSTM model relative to a MLP.
 This limited the amount of tuning and epochs I could run due to Kaggle Notebooks' computing limitations.

 Ultimately, I conclude that the model, as it is, is ill-suited for this problem.

+### Keras MLP model

+#### Introduction

+After the poor performance of the LSTM model, I decided it will be best to avoid looking back through the data and returning to the basics.
+This is a **Multi-layer Perceptron (MLP)** model.
+With 131 features in the dataset, a basic MLP should have reasonable performance despite its simplicity and inability to take time into account.

+#### Model Architecture

+The model architecture is as follows:

+- Input [Input Layer, Batch Normalization, Dropout]
+- Dense (256 units, Swish Activation) [Dense, Batch Normalization, Activation, Dropout]
+- Dense (512 units, Swish Activation) [Dense, Batch Normalization, Activation, Dropout]
+- Dense (256 units, Swish Activation) [Dense, Batch Normalization, Activation, Dropout]
+- Output (5 units, Sigmoid Activation) [Dense, Activation]

+The optimizer used was Adam, the loss was Binary-Crossentropy and the metrics used were AUC-ROC and accuracy.
+Label smoothing and early stopping were also used.

+The model was trained for 50 epochs, with early stopping at epoch 24.

+#### Results and Observations

+Compared to the previous LSTM model, this MLP model had a much better performance.
+While the accuracy of the model is comparable at 15-30%, the AUC-ROC is consistently more than 0.56, indicating that the model has significantly more distinguishing power than the LSTM model.
+Despite the inability to look back into past data, it seems that the 131 features provide enough data to produce a good prediction of returns.

+Sometimes the basic approach is best.

 ## License